 30 credits, Level 4

-Gian an introduction to social pedagogy: a core theoretical and professional discipline for work with children and young people in many European countries.
-Social pedagogy can be understood as the theoretical discipline concerned with upbringing, or with education in the broadest sense of that word.
+This module will introduce you to social pedagogy, a core theoretical and professional discipline for work with children and young people in many European countries.

-- the application of social pedagogic theory and principles to policy and work with children, young people and families across the sector of children's services
+In the second part of the module, you will apply social pedagogic theory and principles to policy and work with children, young people and families across the children's services sector.

-Readings include writings on social pedagogic theory and UK-focused material to encourage you to identify links between social pedagogy and other complementary approaches to work with children.
+You will explore the relevance of social pedagogy to practice in settings including schools, youth services, early years and out of school provision.
+You’ll draw from a range of English language material, including writing on social pedagogic theory and UK-focused material, to encourage students to identify links between social pedagogy and other complementary approaches to work with children.

 Module content will include: